korrapati2119/my_first-repo/MyDish.md

 ## Korrapati

-Chicken biryani is my favourite food and especially hyderabadi one is the famous one.
+Chicken biryani is my favourite food and <br> especially hyderabadi one is the <br>
+famous one.